antlas0/meshtastic_visualizer/README.md

 I forked the initial repo to work on the UI and backend interaction.
 The objective is to provide a build on Linux (should work on Windows, compatibility not ensured) to be able to graphically view a meshtastic node, without re-doing what the Python Meshtastic CLI does best.

 ## Features
-I disabled working features from the original repo to focus on a basic working tool, and to better understand Meshtastic inner behavior.
-Main framework used is PyQt6.
-(Screenshots may be out of date).

 At the moment, what works :
 * Display configuration of local and remote node
 * Display Channels configuration (using local device)